danrot/master-thesis/03_implementation.md

 beginning, there has to be an easy way for the implementation to define which tests are supported, and therefore should be executed.
-Otherwise it would be hard to do test driven development supported by continous integration, since the currently not implemented features would always break the build.
+Otherwise it would be hard to do test driven development supported by continous integration, since currently not implemented features would always break the build.
 Figure 3.2 shows how this is achieved.

 ![Test architecture for enabling implementation support](diagrams/uml/test_setup.png)